ntaatgen/ACT-R-SU/README.md

 The current implementation supports declarative learning (adding new chunks, and baselevel learning), but not procedural learning (utility learning and production compilation).

 <h3>The Model class</h3>
 The Model class is the main class to use to build a model.
-You can either subclass it and add some model-specific functions in the subclass, or just use it as it is.
-Typically you create an instance of Model or its subclass, load in an ACT-R model from a textfile, and then run the model until it takes an action.

-For some models that will be enough (including the example Prisoner's dilemma).
-In other cases you migh want to manipulate other classes directly.
+Given that SwiftUI works with structs as models, you have to create a struct that reads our the relevant parts of the Model class.
+See the example for the Prisoner's dilemma in which the PDModelx files have that role.
+Note that SwiftUI cannot see changes in the Model class, but it can see changes in the Model struct, which it needs to keep the interface up-to-date.

 <h4> Relevant methods and instance variables in Model </h4>